skwasjer/IbanNet/test/IbanNet.Benchmark/BenchmarkResults.md

 |   IbanNet Loose | 2.273 us | 0.0095 us | 0.0079 us | 0.4349 |     - |     - |    2.7 KB |
 | IbanNet Strict | 2.473 us | 0.0027 us | 0.0022 us | 0.4692 |     - |     - |   2.89 KB |

-- Final optimization, replacing the regex that is used to remove whitespace with char buffer iteration.
+- Replaced the regex that was used to remove whitespace with a simple char buffer iteration.

 ### Environment